genderdoog/doppelganger/README.md

   ## Credits
   - The people behind TAWOG for the inspiration, assets and TV series.
-  - genderdoog for the html and css.
+  - genderdoog for the website (HTML and CSS).
-  - GPT-4o for help.
+  - GPT-4o for troubleshooting problems.
-  - Google for their Translate application
+  - Google for their Translate product.
 </details>